-Personal disclosure: This is my biggie for 2012.
+Personal disclosure: This has been my biggie for the last couple of years.
 What good is improving everything else if I don’t have the energy, health and stamina to reach my full potential?

 Important Year-End Question #5: How will you cultivate your curiosity in the coming year?
 Curiosity keeps dreaming and dreamers active.

 In all things moderation, right?
 There must be time for execution and there must be time for dreaming?
 We have to find ways to stimulate our curiosity and for every person it might be different.
 Some people dream better by getting away to a place which has lots of trees, some people like a lot of water, some people like cities others like seclusion.
 Using external stimulus like this can be powerful.
 When we were children, we created our own surroundings, didn’t we?
 As adults, we need extra help because we don’t practice our dreaming skills and curiosity abilities as much as we did as when we were kids.

 Important Year-End Question #6: What are your specific/measureable goals for changing/improving your performance in 2013?